OfficeDev/outlook-dev-docs/docs/add-ins/addin-tutorial.md

 ### Specify basic information

-Next, make the following updates in the **manifest.xml** fil to specify some basic information about the add-in:
+Next, make the following updates in the **manifest.xml** file to specify some basic information about the add-in:

 1. Locate the `ProviderName` element and replace the default value with your company name.